zcam007/Mobile-Billing/README.md

 # Mobile-Billing App
 <br>
 This application can be used by customers for self checkout while shopping.
-The customer scans the item and is billed in a self checkout manner without waiting in line to bill items in their cart.
-It's like having a personal self checkout device.
+The customer downloads the app from the Android Marketplace (App Store) and scans the items for self checkout without waiting in line to bill items in their cart.
+It's like having a personal checkout assistant.

  <br>